ibm-bluemix-mobile-services/bms-clientsdk-swift-core/README.md

 #### Swift 2.3

-For apps built with Swift 2.3, you may receive a prompt saying "Convert to Current Swift Syntax?" for BMSCore and BMSAnalyticsAPI when opening your project in Xcode 8 (following the installation of BMSCore).
-Choose the *Convert* option.
+For apps built with Swift 2.3, you may receive a prompt saying "Convert to Current Swift Syntax?" when opening your project in Xcode 8 (following the installation of BMSCore).
+Choose the *Convert* option, and select `BMSCore.framework` and `BMSAnalyticsAPI.framework`.
 **Note:** This should only be done once.
 If the prompt appears again in the future after you have already converted, always choose the *Later* option.

 #### Swift 3.0

-For apps built with Swift 3.0, you may receive a prompt saying "Convert to Current Swift Syntax?" for BMSCore and BMSAnalyticsAPI when opening your project in Xcode 8 (following the installation of BMSCore).
+For apps built with Swift 3.0, you may receive a prompt saying "Convert to Current Swift Syntax?" when opening your project in Xcode 8 (following the installation of BMSCore).
 Always choose the *Later* option.

 ### Carthage